mobtiso/android-unit-test-custom-view/README.md

 # android-unit-test-custom-view
-How to unit test Android custom view with MockK and Robolectric
+How to unit test Android custom view with AndroidX Text and Robolectric